RMK

 A toml file named keyboard.toml is used as a configuration file.
 The following is the spec of toml if you're unfamiliar with toml:

-RMK provides a proc-macro to load the keyboard.toml: #[rmk_keyboard], add it to your main.rs like:
+RMK provides a proc-macro to load the keyboard.toml at your projects root: #[rmk_keyboard], add it to your main.rs like:

 #![allow(unused)]